Current Account in Luxembourg

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices fell 0.6% over the previous month in March, contrasting February’s 1.3% rise.
+Consumer prices increased 1.41% over the previous month in March, swinging from February's 0.69% fall.